 Graphic Recording

 Drawing events as they happen.
-Live face to face, or online.
+Live face-to-face, or online.

 Live drawing at the Wellbeing Farm, BCorp conference.